Friends of NASA Leadership & Management

 STEM: Science, Technology Engineering & Math

 Dwayne is a science and technology analyst and communicator with a strong interdisciplinary background in marketing, media, Internet and telecommunications.
-He graduated with a Bachelors degree in Science & Technology Studies from the University of Toronto in 1993.
+He graduated with a Bachelor's degree in Science & Technology Studies from the University of Toronto in Ontario, Canada.

 For over 30 years, Dwayne has been an enthusiastic supporter of NASA, space exploration and of planetary science as a member of The Planetary Society (a U.S. non-profit and space advocacy organization) co-founded by Dr. Carl Sagan, Dr. Louis Friedman & Dr. Bruce Murray in 1980.

-Dwayne is the proud father of an eighteen-year-old son.
+Dwayne is the proud father of an nineteen-year-old son.

 Testimonials: